Steel Battalion: Line of Contact: Capture the Container

 Capture the Container is very similar to traditional Capture the Flag type play modes from other online multiplayer games, but instead of a flag, each team attempts to steal a container from their enemy's base and return it to their own to score points.
 Bases may be captured, as in Conquest mode, and the flag may be returned to any base their team owns.
 VT combat is still in play but does not directly affect the outcome of the mission other than to eventually remove opposing players from the battle by eliminating their remaining vehicles.

 Battle Royale

 Battle Royale is considered a training mode, in which all Vertical Tanks appear on the overall map radar view.
 Additionally, the game mode is "every player for themselves" in a last-player standing fashion.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one eight, two sevens, and one eight for a total of 30 out of 40.
+In Germany the game was not playable at launch, do to crashing servers, so that magazines like GamePro Germany refused to give it a score.